VMware's acquisition of Desktop as a Service provider Desktone could mean an uptick in DaaS adoption among enterprises.

 While the acquisition eliminates some competition for VMware Inc., it provides existing Desktone partners with a greater customer base and brings Desktop as a Service (DaaS) into the spotlight.

-Combining the Desktone platform with VMware Horizon View will provide a new option for "organizations looking for predictable economics, flexibility of cloud deployment or a way to deploy [virtual desktop infrastructure] with limited resources or in-house expertise," Sanjay Poonen, executive vice president and general manager of end-user computing for VMware, wrote in a
+Combining the Desktone platform with VMware Horizon View will provide a new option for "organizations looking for predictable economics, flexibility of cloud deployment or a way to deploy [virtual desktop infrastructure] with limited resources or in-house expertise," Sanjay Poonen, executive vice president and general manager of end-user computing for VMware, wrote in a blog post.

 The big winner here winds up being DaaS in general.